Bodybuilding Diets (How You Can Eat Like a Pro)

 Calculating Your Calorie Intake

 Figuring out how many calories you need to reach your goals is simpler than you think.
-Just use this handy system (or use our calorie calculator):
+Just use this handy system:

 1. Determine your BMR (Basal Metabolic Rate):